Smile mask syndrome: Origin

+Description

 Smiling is an important skill for Japanese women working in the service industry.
 Almost all service industry companies in Japan require their female staff to smile for long periods of time.
 Natsume says that his female patients often talk about the importance of smiling when the topic of the conversation is on their workplace.
 He relates examples of patients saying that they felt their smile had a large effect on whether they were hired or not, and that their superiors had stressed the effect that good smiles had on customers.
 According to Natsume, this atmosphere sometimes causes women to smile unnaturally for so long that they start to suppress their real emotions and become depressed.